UditBhaskar19/EGO_MOTION_ESTIMATION/1_egomotion_wheel_speed/README.md

 ### 1. Inputs Considered and Required Outputs
 ### 2. High Level Architecture
-   - <ins>Wheel Speed Conversion</ins> : Convert wheel speed input signals from rpm to m/s
+   - **Wheel Speed Conversion** : Convert wheel speed input signals from rpm to m/s
    - <ins>Wheel Coordinates Computation</ins> : Compute wheel locations w.r.t the vehicle wheel base center.
 Ideally these should be determined from some calibration procedure
    - <ins>Wheel Steer Angle Computation</ins> : Compute Front Left and Front Right wheel steer angles from raw inpute steering signal
    - <ins>Valid Wheel Speed Selection by Gating</ins> : Due to road conditions and other environmental effects some wheels might be prone to skidding and slipping.
 Hence a gating procedure is introduced here to ensure that the wheel speed signal that are most likely corrupted are ignored for further processing.